The Mortgage Process

 A fee is payable when you apply for a mortgage.
-The exact amount will depend on your individual circumstances, however typically it will be £299.
+Typically we charge £299 for residential mortgages, but for more complex cases like adverse we charge £499.
 We will also be paid commission from the lender.

 Equity release products are either lifetime mortgages or home reversion plans.
 We offer a comprehensive range of equity release products from across the market but not deal's that you can only obtain by going direct to a lender.